Omegapoint-Norge-Academy/secure-by-design/README.md

 - [**Part 2 - Testing**](./Tests)
 - [**Part 3 - Secure Client**](./SalesClient)

-## Workshop done
+## Further work

-Congrats, you are now done.
+If you have completed all three parts above, you are now done.
+Congratulations!
 If you have time left, feel free to improve your app.

-Suggested improvements:
+Here are some suggested improvements:

 - Add Content Security Policy (CSP) for protection against cross-site scripting (XSS)
 - Implement a server side session store by implementing the `ITicketStore` interface.
 Can be configured in cookie options.